-This product manual was written for people installing, operating, and maintaining the Reno A&E Model MMU2-1600G Malfunction Management Unit (monitor).
+This product manual was written for people installing, operating, and maintaining the Reno A&E Model MMU-1600G Malfunction Management Unit (monitor).

-The Reno A&E MMU2-1600G was designed to meet or exceed the standards defined in Section 4 of the NEMA Standards Publication TS 2-2003 and Amendment 4-2012.
+The Reno A&E MMU-1600G was designed to meet or exceed the standards defined in Section 4 of the NEMA Standards Publication TS 2-2003.
 Section 4 responds to the need for a monitor to accomplish the detection of, and response to, improper and conflicting signals and improper operating voltages in a Controller Assembly (CA).
 This standard provides interchangeability between units of different manufacturers and downward compatibility to NEMA Standards Publication TS 1-1989.
-Amendment 4-2012 defines eight types of Flashing Yellow Arrow (FYA) operation.
-The MMU2-1600G supports the eight FYA types defined in Amendment 4 and eight additional types of FYA operation.

-The MMU2-1600G detects the presence of voltage on conflicting field connection terminals, the absence of proper voltages on all of the signal field connection terminals of a channel, and monitors for the presence of satisfactory operating voltages within the Controller Unit (CU) and the monitor itself.
-If any of these conditions exist or are out of tolerance for the minimum time defined in Section 4 of the NEMA Standards Publication TS 2-2003, the Output relay's normally open contacts will transfer from the no fault state (relay energized) to the fault state (relay de-energized).
+The MMU-1600G detects the presence of voltage on conflicting field connection terminals, the absence of proper voltages on all of the signal field connection terminals of a channel, and monitors for the presence of satisfactory operating voltages within the Controller Unit (CU) and the monitor itself.
+If any of these conditions exist or are out of tolerance for the minimum time defined in Section 4 of the NEMA Standards Publication TS 2-2003, the Output relay's normally open contacts will transfer from the no fault state (relay energized) to the fault state (relay deenergized).
 The closure of the Output relay contacts will cause the transfer of the traffic signals to Flashing Operation.
 The fault is recorded by the MMU-1600G and displayed on the appropriate LED indicators.

-The MMU2-1600G will operate in one of two modes depending on the signal level on the Type Select input.
+The MMU-1600G will operate in one of two modes depending on the signal level on the Type Select input.
 If the Type Select input is at Logic Ground potential, the monitor will operate as a Type 16 monitor with sixteen channels, otherwise it will operate as a Type 12 monitor with twelve channels.